 Automated Document Feeder

-We have written a small introduction about this in the same article where we have mentioned about types of scanners.
+We have written a small introduction about this in the same article where we have mentioned the types of scanners.
 But because we have not elaborated there, let us discuss it here in this section.

 The ADF scanner that we use is a Kodak Scanner.
 In this segment, there are many other companies, and all of them are listed below and are equally capable.